Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Limitations and Future Work

-While this work was primarily empirical with a focus on practical implementation, there is much scope for theoretical work such as examining how computation agents can be incentivised by the ecosystem.
-Further, there are other personal data stores such as openPDS and Databox with different capabilities than Solid.
+In future work, it would be interesting to explore other personal data stores such as openPDS and Databox with different capabilities than Solid.
 We expect to see similar trends on those platforms under similar experiments, but there could be interesting variations in the cause of performance bottlenecks and worth investigating.
-Similarly there are other frameworks for MPC, many derived from MP-SPDZ and some independent \cite{duan2020introduction}.
+Similarly there are other frameworks for MPC, many derived from MP-SPDZ and some independent ~\cite{duan2020introduction}.
 While communication costs impose a natural challenge, more efficient implementations of the underlying protocols could also contribute to more scalable synthetic data generation.
 Finally, we have focused on tabular data in this work whereas Solid also has support for unstructured data such as text and images.
-There has been much success in private synthetic data generation of images using GANs and diffusion models, such as PATE-GAN \cite{jordon2018pate}.
+There has been much success in private synthetic data generation of images using large generative models.
 An interesting direction for future inquiry would be to improve their scalability in a decentralised setting.